GnarlyMshtep/CS118-W23-Project2/tests.md

 -     //! what if our filesize is a multiple PAYLOAD_SIZE, so that next we try to read from m and read 0?
 - **what if one of the handshake packets is lost?**
   - I think the code given to us already handles this
+- decide on if server should send if it has recieved in this loop

 ### Issues
 - what if last handshake message drops?